drudru/understanding_redo/README.md

 A document that concisely describes the Redo build system.
 It is not complete, so look at the resources linked at the bottom instead.

+**2018-11-20** - going with a new tactic.

+Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won’t usually need your flowcharts; they’ll be obvious.
+Fred Brooks, 'The Mythical Man Month'

 ## Introduction

 **Redo** is an alternative to the common **make** system for building files.
 This document is an attempt to concisely and correctly capture the concept of redo.